ChrisMiller94/android_device_xiaomi_apollo/README.md

 - Adb side load

 **Not Works**
-- Installation problem on K30S Ultra, build is now only suitable for Global versions of apollo only
+- Installation problem on K30S Ultra, build is now ONLY suitable for Global versions of apollo
 - Apex mount issues - ignore it

 ## Compile